 Neil and I are living in our 1930s fixer upper by ourselves (no kiddies or pets) and we've slowly but surely been doing up the house to make it a long term home, helping fellow renovators by sharing resources to budget a renovation and an online course which has helped so many UK renovators build their homes on time and on budget.
 It’s called How to Renovate a House.
 The kitchen work I’m about to discuss was one of the major expenses we invested in and learned so much in doing it.

 Our kitchen is the Howdens Fairford kitchen range in the colour Cashmere.
 The wooden worktops are Howdens 60mm solid oak block and we have an integrated Howdens dishwasher.
 All other appliances (cooker, extractor, integrated fridge freezer, sink) we bought separately from different suppliers.
-We opted for a G-plan layout in the kitchen, meaning the units run along 3 walls and extend to a 4th peninsula which we use as a breakfast bar.
+We opted for a G-shaped layout in the kitchen, meaning the units run along 3 walls and extend to a 4th peninsula which we use as a breakfast bar.

 Overall, what’s our Howdens kitchen like after 2 years?